-In this blog post, we'll cover the corporate learning culture of the future.
+In this blog post, we'll cover future learning in a corporate environment .
 However, before we take a closer look at what the future of corporate learning will look like, we should first address why we should change anything at all.

 The last few years have clearly shown us that the half-life of skills is getting shorter and shorter.
 Skills that we build up today are only relevant for a few more years until we have to dedicate ourselves to new skills again.
 The pandemic in particular has shown us once again how important it is to build up digital skills.